IP-CAM/Paystack-Payment-for-OpenCart-v.4.x/README.md

 ### Help &amp; Support

 This extension is independently maintained by [Ucscode](https://ucscode.com).
-For support or feature requests, please reach out to me directly with you **Support ID** either on social media or email &mdash; uche23mail@gmail.com
+Feel free to suggest features or improvements via GitHub pull request or reach out directly.
 For general inquiries about Paystack, reach out to techsupport@paystack.com or visit the [Paystack Help Center](https://support.paystack.com/).